 It was a strange friendship thinking back, very much student/teacher with me being the student, as he would never see himself as anything else but the experienced professional.
 He was bold, melodramatic with a larger than life personality, crooked teeth, yet still possessed the simple values of a country boy who’d come to the big smoke.
 It’s been so long ago that I can’t even remember where we met but the one thing I’ve never forgotten was our last lunch together.
 You see what my friend neglected to tell me in all our long conversations on the phone was that he had HIV/AIDS, and was now in the final stage of the disease.

 The noise of a bloke shouting interrupted my thoughts.
-The cafe was full of students, arty types.
-Who was that making all that racket I thought, then my friend turned the corner yelling at people – Move Out Of My Bloody Way.
+The cafe was full of students, mostly arty types.
+Who was that making all that racket I thought…then my friend turned the corner yelling at people to, “MOVE OUT OF THE BLOODY WAY!”
 He held a wooden cane.
 He was frail, he was very angry, he was scared…and he was sick.

-“Noel…luv…it’s me, over here!” he bellowed across the crowed cafe like some aunt you’d almost forgotten.
+“Noel…luv…it’s me, over here!” he bellowed across the crowded cafe like some aunt you’d almost forgotten.
 “Get a table will’ya, over there.”